cheytacllc/GUI-for-GoodbyeDPI/README.md

 # Usage

-**Don't remove the application in directories that have spaces in the name, it will give an error when you run the application.**
+**Don't extract the application in directories that have spaces in the name, it will give an error when you run the application.**
 You need to **close the settings window** and hit start button so that the parameters can be saved.
 You can check whether the application works correctly from **log section** on the home screen, feel free to let me know when you have any problems.

 > To use the program you need to install the VC++ 2017 x86 package.
 If you wish, you can install **vc_redist.x86.exe** in the directory of the program or download it from the link below.